-The ability to change the brew strength a the touch of a button is feature that many Ninja coffee makers love and appreciate.
+The ability to change the brew strength at the touch of a button is a feature that many Ninja coffee makers love and appreciate.
 The standard settings on all models are Rich Brew and Classic Brew, which we spoke about earlier.

 Their Specialty Coffee maker has two additional settings, Over Ice and Specialty.
 The latter provides you with 4 ounces (120 ml) of strong concentrated coffee that is similar to a double lungo, a double long espresso that is broadly similar but not the same as a shot of espresso.
 It is brewed without the 9 bar of pressure required.